 According to some studies, looking forward to a vacation ends up being more enjoyable than the vacation itself.
-It’s also a proven fact that the relaxing effects of a vacation wears off real quick.
-In another couple of weeks we are perfectly level with our colleagues, who are longing for their upcoming vacation.
-Additionally, there is the post-vacation stress that adds fuel to the fire.
-So how to avoid post-vacation blues and ease back into work effortlessly?
+It’s also a proven fact that the relaxing effects of a vacation wear off quickly.
+After just a couple of weeks, we are back in the same boat with our colleagues who are longing for their upcoming vacation.
+The post-vacation stress adds fuel to the fire.
+So how can you avoid post-vacation blues and ease back into work effortlessly?
 Let’s try to figure it out and come up with a miracle recipe.

-Prepare emotionally, get in the right mind frame for resting and enjoying yourself.
-Plan your route in advance, think about what to pack.
+The first step to having a smooth transition back to work is to actually relax and enjoy yourself while you’re on vacation.
+This process starts long before the vacation itself.
+Prepare emotionally before you leave – get in the right frame of mind for resting and enjoying yourself.
+Plan your route in advance and think about what to pack.
 Take your time doing pre-trip shopping.
 Make a list of things you are going to need.
-Savor every moment of preparation, enjoy the process, without succumbing to the temptation of auto-piloting through it.
+Savor every moment of preparation.
+Enjoy the process without succumbing to the temptation of auto-piloting through it.

-Bring gifts from your vacation.
-Even small souvenirs for your colleagues will create a friendly relaxed atmosphere making your first days back at work more pleasant.
+Bring back gifts from your vacation.
+Even small souvenirs for your colleagues will create a friendly and relaxed atmosphere, making your first days back at work more pleasant.

 Spruce up your workplace.
-Put a framed photo next to your computer, add a pretty seashell or a sea rock.
+Put a framed photo next to your computer.
+Add a pretty seashell or other memento.
 In other words, bring a piece of your vacation back to the office to prolong the holiday euphoria.

-Avoid jumping into the deep end of your work, as the result is going to be disastrous.
+Avoid jumping into the deep end of your work, as the result will be disastrous.
 Transitioning from a vacation to work must be smooth and relaxed, as otherwise you risk exhausting yourself and burning out.
-Try not to plan a lot of important things to do for one day, at least for the first week back.
+Try not to plan a lot of important things to do in the same day, at least for the first week back.
 Be sure to start with the most interesting and motivating tasks.
 That will help you ease back into your work routine.

 Remember we talked about the relaxing effects of aromatherapy?
-Don’t forget about the magic effects of scents even after your vacation time.
-Not only will it calm your nerves but also have a special kind of psychological effect.
-Your brain will connect scent-associated patterns together.
-And if you were looking forward to your vacation while enjoying a particular scent, the same scent is highly likely to bring you that much desired relaxation even with no vacation to look forward to.
+Don’t forget about the magic effects of scents even after your vacation.
+They will not only calm your nerves but also have a special kind of psychological effect.
+Your brain associates scents with memories of what you were feeling at the time.
+So if you were looking forward to your vacation while enjoying a particular scent, the same scent is likely to bring you that much-desired relaxation even with no vacation to look forward to.

 Fill your life with positivity.
-It might not be easy right after a great vacation, but still not impossible.
-Bright-colored juicy fruit, fragrant mint tea, the aroma of freshly brewed coffee in a mug, a bouquet of beautiful flowers in a vase can all raise your spirits and remind you of the many ways in which life can be beautiful.
-We all have our favorite “anchors”.
-Make sure to treat yourself after that vacation is over!
-Just make sure not to abuse internet, TV and gadgets – they certainly do not contribute to emotional release, contrary to what it might seem.
-Better have a picnic in a nearby park.
+This might not be easy right after a great vacation, but it’s never impossible.
+Bright-colored fruit, fragrant herbal tea, the aroma of freshly brewed coffee in a mug, or a bouquet of beautiful flowers in a vase can all raise your spirits and remind you of the many ways in which life can be beautiful.
+We all have our favorite “anchors.”
+Make sure to treat yourself after the vacation is over!
+Just make sure not to abuse TV, the Internet, and gadgets – they do not contribute to emotional release, contrary to what it might seem.
+Better to have a picnic in a nearby park.

 Meditation is the best way to smoothly ease into work without any negativity.
 Meditative sessions will bring along the much-desired calmness but also help you tune in to your work rhythm, boosting concentration.
 After just a few sessions, you will be surprised to discover post-vacation life is just as beautiful.
-We happen to have a lot of meditation sessions readily available in our collection.
+We have many meditation sessions readily available in our collection that can help.

-Start planning your … next vacation.
+Start planning your next vacation.
 It’s best not to use up your yearly vacation leave all at once.
 It’s always best to break it up into two parts – that way you will be able to have better rest.
-A 5.5 month break is much easier for your brain to take in than an 11-month long stretch.
-That would also mean that once your vacation is over, you have only a few months until your next one!
+A six-month break is much easier for your brain to handle than a year-long stretch.
+It also means that once your vacation is over, you’ll have only a few months until your next one!